West Indies Championship

 The competition is contested between seven Caribbean teams and, on occasion, touring sides from other countries.
-Four of the Caribbean teams, Barbados, Guyana, Jamaica and Trinidad and Tobago, come from individual countries while two teams, the Leeward Islands and the Windward Islands, which previously competed together as the Combined Islands, are each from multiple countries and territories.
-Beginning with the 2007–08 season the Combined Campuses and Colleges cricket team (CCC cricket team) were included in the competition, but in July 2014 the WICB announced that the CCC cricket team was to be excluded from the upcoming 2014-15 Regional Four Day competition as part of a series of changes adopted based on the recommendations made in a report presented by Richard Pybus, WICB's director of cricket, in March 2014.
+Of these sides four of them, Barbados, Guyana, Jamaica and Trinidad and Tobago, come from solitary nations.
+While two other teams, the Leeward Islands and the Windward Islands, previously competed as the Combined Islands, now each being from a myriad of nations.
+Since the 2007–08 season a Combined Campuses and Colleges cricket team (CCC cricket team) were included in the competition.
+However, in July 2014 the WICB announced that the CCC cricket team was to be excluded from the upcoming 2014-15 Regional Four Day competition.
+This came as a series of changes adopted based on the recommendations made in a March 2014 report presented by Richard Pybus, WICB's then director of cricket.

-The current structure of the tournament is a double round-robin league system with the team earning the most points being declared the winner.
-Prior to the 2014-15 season the tournament consisted of only a single round-robin league followed by semi-finals and a final.
-In the past there was no knock-out stage and it was possible for the winners to share the trophy.
+The current structure of the tournament, since the 2014–15 season is a double round-robin league system with the team earning the most points being declared the winner.
+Prior to this the tournament didn't comprise a knock out stage so teams could potentially both win the tournament.
+The competition later consisted of a single round-robin league followed by semi-finals and a final.
 The current champions are Guyana.
-Barbados have won the most titles, with twenty (and one shared), while Jamaica have won the most consecutive titles (five).
+Barbados have won the most titles with twenty-two outright (and one shared), while Jamaica and Guyana have won the most consecutive titles (five).

 Competing teams

-The following teams have competed in every tournament since the 2007–08 season:
+The following teams have competed in every tournament since the 1981–82 season: